Jean Todt was born on 25th February 1946 at Pierrefort, Cantal (France). He has one son, Nicolas, aged 37, and shares his life with Michelle Yeoh.

 In the middle of 1993, Jean Todt left Peugeot and became Team Principal of Ferrari Racing Division (Gestione Sportiva).
 Under his leadership, Scuderia Ferrari has won 14 Formula 1 World titles and 106 Grand Prix.

-Jean Todt is President of eSafety Aware and Member of the Board of Trustees of FIA Foundation for the Automobile and Society.
-On October 23rd 2009, he is elected President of the FIA (Fédération Internationale de l’Automobile).
+On 23 October 2009, Jean Todt is elected President of the FIA (Fédération Internationale de l’Automobile).
+He is elected for a new four-year term on 6 December 2013.
+He is also President of eSafety Aware and Member of the Board of Trustees of FIA Foundation for the Automobile and Society.

-He is Member of the Automobile Club de France and Honorary President of Federazione Auto Motoristica Sammarinese - FAMS (San Marino).
+He is an Honorary Member of the Automobile Club de France and Honorary President of Federazione Auto Motoristica Sammarinese (FAMS) of San Marino.

-Jean Todt also devotes himself to humanitarian and other causes: in 2003, he was made a roving Ambassador for the Republic of San Marino and in 2009 he was named Tourism Ambassador for Malaysia.
+Jean Todt also devotes himself to humanitarian and other causes: in 2003, he was made a roving Ambassador for the Republic of San Marino and from 2009 to 2013 he was Tourism Ambassador for Malaysia.
 He is one of the Founders and the Vice-President of ICM (Institut du Cerveau et de la Moelle Epinière), an Institute devoted to medical research for brain and spinal cord disorders with seat in Paris.
+In December 2014 he was elected Chairman of the Board of Directors of the Suu Foundation, a humanitarian organization dedicated to advancing the health and education of the people of Myanmar (Burma) founded by Nobel Peace laureate Aung San Suu Kyi.